yashkgp/active_zero_shot_learning/README.md

 ## Download Datset
 Dataset Link - https://archive.org/download/stackexchange

-Data files to download-
+Data files to download:
-	1. Dba - dba.stackexchange.com.7z
+- Dba - dba.stackexchange.com.7z
-	2. Unix - unix.stackexchange.com.7z
+- Unix - unix.stackexchange.com.7z

 Extract only the files Tags.xml and Posts.xml .

 Put the two files of each of the 2 subsystems in the following data folders - data/dbaData and data/unixData respectively.

 ## PreProcessing -
 Run `python prepare_data.py `

 to perform pre-processing over the data files and generate the required files for the experiment.
-You will need to change the parameter DATA_DIR in prepare_data.py to either data/dbaData or data/unixData depending the subsystem you are working with.
+You will need to change the parameter `DATA_DIR` in prepare_data.py to either data/dbaData or data/unixData depending the subsystem you are working wi th.
 The output is generated in data/dbaData/output or data/unixData/output respectively.